Saturday, December 20, 2025

 ants and sugar

-the kids hiding in the diner want to go out to pet echidnas in the carpark. their parents won't let them risk getting shot. they play ordinary times and chess in a burning shell of childhood as I've known it.
+the kids hiding in the diner want to go out to pet echidnas in the carpark. their parents won't let them risk getting shot. they play chess in a burning shell of childhood as I've known it.
 I spy them through a frame without a window. the bombs raise hell somewhere else, reduced to little more than ambience to shake the pawns on the board. the kids don't flinch or look beyond the game.

-chasing after the soldiers I stir to realise they are children too. they fidget with buttons on their guns and uniforms, sing crude songs through streams of blood.
-I follow them in and out of the smoking remains of hospitals they've bombed, skipping and laughing, school kids through the mall. another ordinary day of play around the grave of human conscience. despite my disgust I can't tell if I'm against them. regardless I am safe at their side to witness the terror. their weapons never point my way.
+chasing the soldiers I stir to realise they are children too. they fidget with buttons on their guns and uniforms, sing crude songs through streams of blood.
+I follow them in and out of the smoking remains of hospitals they've bombed, skipping and laughing, school kids through the mall. another ordinary day of play through the grave of human conscience. despite my disgust I can't tell if I'm against them. regardless I am safe at their side to witness the terror. their weapons never point my way.

 Saturday, July 12, 2025